-The movement in contingent consideration as of December 31, 2016 from March 31, 2016 is on account of settlement of contingent consideration of \$6 million and change in discount rates and passage of time.
+The movement in contingent consideration as of March 31, 2017 from March 31, 2016 is on account of settlement of contingent consideration of \$6 million and change in discount rates and passage of time.
+The movement in level 3 investments during the year ended March 31, 2017 is on account of purchase of additional investments during the year and change in fair value.